tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-data-source.md

     api-key: [admin key]
 ```

  HTTPS is required for all service requests.
 If the object doesn't exist, it is created.
-If it already exists, it is updated to the new definition
+If it already exists, it is overwritten using the new definition.

 > [!NOTE]
-> The maximum number of indexes that you can create varies by pricing tier.
-For more information, see [Service limits for Azure Cognitive Search](/search/search-limits-quotas-capacity/).
+> Once a data source exists, you cannot change the type property on an update request.
+Instead, you should create a new data source using the type you want.

 ## URI Parameters